surajpatil05/pomodoro-streak/README.md

 - [ ] a small card to flex your productivity when you created a good streak
 - [ ] daily reminder to use pomodoro timer
 - [ ] when user taps on start button a beep sound should be played to indicate that the timer is running
+- [ ] show in_app_review popup when user use app for sometime use some launch times to display the review popup after a week or so
+- [ ] add app version and build number in the bottom of the app to let user know which version they are on.